wheels-dev/wheels.dev/guides/working-with-cfwheels/testing-your-application.md

 }
 ```

 * Overloading application vars..
-CFWheels will revert the application scope after all tests have completed.
+Wheels will revert the application scope after all tests have completed.

 Caveat: The test suite request must complete without uncaught exceptions.
 If an uncaught exception occurs, the application scope may stay 'dirty', so it's recommended to reload the application by adding `reload=true` param to your url whilst developing your test packages.

-### Learn By Example: CFWheels Core
+### Learn By Example: Wheels Core

-The CFWheels core uses this test framework for its unit test suite and contains a wealth of useful examples.
-They can all be found in the [`tests_testbox` folder](https://github.com/cfwheels/cfwheels/tree/develop/vendor/wheels/tests_testbox) of the CFWheels git repo.
+The Wheels core uses this test framework for its unit test suite and contains a wealth of useful examples.
+They can all be found in the [`tests_testbox` folder](https://github.com/wheels-dev/wheels/tree/develop/vendor/wheels/tests_testbox) of the Wheels git repo.